 Post-Traumatic Stress Disorder

-Studies have shown that interacting with an animal, such as a horse, can be very helpful and calming to those suffering from PTSD.
-Visiting with the equines at New Freedom Farm helps with isolation, communication, trust, and social skills.
+Studies have shown that interacting with an animal, such as a horse, can be therapeutic and calming to individuals with PTSD.
+Visiting with the equines at New Freedom Farm helps veterans with isolation, communication, trust, and social skills.

 Visiting the Farm

-New Freedom Farm is located just a few miles off of Interstate 81 in Buchanan, Virginia.
-Our address is 6118 Lithia Road, Buchanan, VA 24066.
-The farm is private property – outside of our general operating hours, the farm is closed.
-We reserve the right to refuse admission to any persons for any reason.
+New Freedom Farm is located just a few miles from Interstate 81 at 6118 Lithia Road, Buchanan, VA 24066.
+The farm is private property and has standard operating hours in which visitors and volunteers are welcome.
+The organization reserves the right to refuse admission to any person for any reason.

-Follow us on Facebook for more frequent updates, especially about events we host at the farm that are open to the public.
+Follow us on Facebook for more frequent updates, especially about farm events that are open to the public.